 Group therapy: Group therapy sessions are held daily and cover a wide range of topics.
 During these sessions, patients meet together and work through current topics and concerns together.
 Rehabilitation groups are held twice a day on a daily basis and recreation groups are held at a minimum of three days per week.

-Experiential therapy: In an attempt to incorporate all aspects of a patient’s well-being into his or her treatment process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
+Experiential therapy: In an attempt to incorporate all aspects of a patient’s well-being into his or her rehab process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include:

 - Arts and crafts